mizutanilab/RecView/README.md

       <LI>Open 'Tomography'-'Reconstruction...' dialog.</LI>
       <LI>Enter '380' in the 'From' layer field.</LI>
       <LI>Enter '311' in the 'From' rotation-center field.</LI>
       <LI>Click 'Show image' below.
-In seconds, a cross section of a square-wave pattern carved on an aluminum wire will be shown.</LI>
+In seconds, a cross section of an aluminum wire with a square-wave pattern carved on its surface will be shown.</LI>
     </UL><br>
   <LI><b>Does RecView make network connections?</b></LI>
       Never.
 However, remote folders such as workgroup PCs are searched when you open files.
-This isperformed by the Windows dialog function.
+This is performed by the Windows dialog function.
 </OL>

 ## Contact